 It's important that you:

 - Follow our instructions for wearing your appliance.
-Wear it as you've been instructed at all times, even while sleeping.
-In most cases, you'll be able to remove it to eat, swim or play sports.
+Wear it as you've been instructed at all times or if 8 hours, while sleeping.

-- Clean your appliance by brushing it daily with toothpaste.
-You may also use a dental cleaner such as Efferdent for a more thorough cleaning.
+- Clean your appliance by brushing handsoap and toothbrush.
+Do not use a dental cleaner such as Efferdent or mouthwash or bleach for cleaning.
 If your appliance isn't removable, be sure to clean it and around it every day.

 - Floss every day.